netdata/go.d.plugin/modules/mysql/README.md

 ```

 The `netdata` user will have the ability to connect to the `MySQL` server on localhost without a password.
-It will only be able to gather `MySQL` statistics without being able to alter or affect `MySQL` operations in any way.
+It will only be able to gather statistics without being able to alter or affect operations in any way.

 ## Charts